stevepepple/data-canvas-neighborhoods/README.md

 We look forward to continuing work with Urban<3Beat, and already have a few ideas of what we might do next:

  * Work with sound designers to extend the same kind of layered variability and “smart aesthetics” for audio as we did for visuals (i.e. “hear” as well as “see” a cumulative pulse of selected data).

  * Continue experiments visualizing “smart” layers across a greater range of interface formats: processing, animation, physical computing, sensors and displays

  * Explore another trajectory for experimentation: translating experiments into a site-specific feedback loop where users can see and effect data in real-time.

  <iframe src="../data/next-steps.pdf#view=fitH" width="90%" height="59%"></iframe>

+ Here are some works in other mediums that inspired our project and future work:
  <iframe src="../data/audio-visual-pulses.pdf#view=fitH" width="90%" height="59%"></iframe>